-If a learner is completing this unit they MUST include independent assessment as specified by ABC Awards.
+If a learner is completing this qualification as part of their Apprenticeship, they MUST include independent assessment as specified by ABC Awards.
+The Independent Knowledge Questions that must be used can be found on the ABC Awards website.

 This unit will be internally assessed, internally and externally moderated via a learner's portfolio and other related evidence, against the unit outcomes and assessment criteria.